 Slowly incorporate beef stock into the roux, mixing to combine as it is added.

-Add venison, mushrooms, onions, and garlic to the soup pot along with the reserved deglazing liquid, tomato paste, Worcestershire sauce, bay leaves, one sprig of sage, and fresh ground pepper.
+Add venison, potatoes, mushrooms, onions, and garlic to the soup pot along with the reserved deglazing liquid, tomato paste, Worcestershire sauce, bay leaves, one sprig of sage, and fresh ground pepper.

-Serve with hot dinner rolls.
+Serve with hot dinner rolls or crusty bread.